Sonic the Hedgehog 2 (Simon Wai prototype)

 - There is no countdown for Tails after Sonic passes the signpost.

-- If the 2P controller isn't moved, Tails will still follow and copy Sonic.
+- If the 2P controller isn't used, Tails' AI will still follow and copy Sonic.

-- Even though the 2 player level music exists, it is not activated and thus the levels play their single player music.
+- Even though the 2 player level music exists, 2 player mode's playlist is not yet implemented and thus the levels play their single player music.

 - The SEGA screen does not show up during boot because of altering; but it can be present after a demo but it is the same as the SEGA screen from Sonic 1.